Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Create an empty metadata file
+1. Create an empty DM

 	```
 	{